ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 `PUT /api/2.0/ai/assignments/assign`

-Assign
+Bind a profile to an action

-Binds a profile to an AI action, creating the assignment or updating it in place.
-The profile&#39;s declared capabilities are validated against the action, except for the &#x60;Default&#x60; slot.
+Binds a profile to one AI action portal-wide, creating the assignment or replacing it in place, and returns the result.
+Both &#x60;actionType&#x60; and &#x60;profileId&#x60; are required.
+The profile&#39;s declared capabilities are checked against the action, so a model that cannot generate images cannot be bound to &#x60;ImageGeneration&#x60; - the &#x60;Default&#x60; slot is exempt, because it stands in for every action.
+There is no room-scoped form of this write: a room&#39;s own binding is created by the agent that owns it, while reads accept an &#x60;entityId&#x60;.

 #### Parameters